openshift/enhancements/enhancements/update/update-status-api.md

 1. Through the innermost layer `.status.{controlPlane,workerPools[]}.informers`, the API exposes detailed information about individual concerns related to the update, called "Update Insights."
 The API is prepared to allow multiple external informers to contribute insights, but in this enhancement, the only informer is the USC itself.
 1. The aggregation layer `.status.{controlPlane,workerPools[]}` reports higher-level information about the update through this layer, serving as the USC's interpretation of all insights.
 1. The outermost layer, `.status.conditions`, is used to report operational matters related to the USC itself (the health of the controller and gathering the insights, not the health of the update process).

+We do not expect users to interact with `UpdateStatus` resources directly; the API is intended to be used mainly by tooling.
+A typical `UpdateStatus` instance is likely to be quite verbose.

 #### Update Insights